Featured Process: The World Under the Snow

 - Remember The Great Scaup Mystery from the mid-October guide?
 Well, if you had a chance to read about the mysterious decline of the Greater and Lesser Scaup(a North American species of duck), here’s an update for you: the Long Point Waterfowl (LPW) scaup research program has announced that selenium (a contaminant) is probably not a major factor in causing the scaup’s decline.
 This is contrary to LPW’s previously hypothesis that ingestion of zebra mussels by scaup’s was leading to increased selenium levels in their tissues, which in turn caused reproductive impairment.
 So, what’s causing the decline?
 The mystery continues….

 - Monarch butterflies that migrated south in late August and September are over-wintering in unique habitat on twelve isolated mountaintops in Mexico.
 Unfortunately, their numbers reached an all time low during the winter of 9/10.
 The previous summer’s weather conditions across their U.S. and Canadian breeding and migration grounds is thought to be the main factor behind the low.
 However, loss of habitat and its food source, milkweed, due to herbicide use had already contributed to declines.
 The number of Monarchs more than doubled in 10/11, but fell off again by about 28% in 11/12 .
 The 12/13 winter’s population was the smallest ever recorded -- 41% of the previous year and 38% below the previous low.
 The 13/14 levels were even worse at 55% below the winter before.
 But finally, there was some good news!
 The population increased by 68% in 14/15 due to excellent breeding conditions across North America, although still 80% below the long-term average.
 Based on summer breeding conditions, tagging data and fall migration data, populations were expected to double in 15/16, but they didn't — they increased by 354%, only 30% below the long-term average.
-Check back in March to see the population for this winter
+Unfortunately, the population in 16/17 fell back to half of that average.
+This past fall, the peak migration was late due to the warm weather and lack of north winds, but appeared to be heavy.
+Check back in March to see the population for this winter.

-- In the water under the ice, bass are dormant while Brown Bullheads and Common Carp bury themselves in the mud, but Walleye, Yellow Perch, Northern Pike, Lake Whitefish, Round Whitefish, Lake Trout and Rainbow Trout remain active.
+- In the water under the ice of many of our lakes, bass are dormant while Brown Bullheads and Common Carp bury themselves in the mud, but Walleye, Yellow Perch, Northern Pike, Lake Whitefish, Round Whitefish, Lake Trout and Rainbow Trout remain active.
 Generally, they can be found in the warmest part of the lake, usually within 15 to 30 cm of the bottom.
 Occasionally, fish will approach the ice to feed on smaller fish attracted by plankton concentrations.

 - The days are finally getting longer and the sun is climbing higher in the sky.
 Try marking that event by measuring shadow length at noon over several days or weeks, using, of course, the same kids.
 The shadows will shrink as the sun rises (unless your kid is growing really fast).
 You can also measure the sun’s altitude above the horizon using those ever so useful children.